thecodingbutler/TicTacToe-cpp/README.md

 # TicTacToe-cpp
-A simple TicTacToe terminalgame written in C++.
+A simple TicTacToe terminal game written in C++.